oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-azure-subscription.md

 <br>

-!!! tip " Important Configuration Tips"
+!!! tip " Important Configuration Tips- Offline tfvars Generation"
     - Auth Details Parameters are optional.<br>
     - If left empty, the toolkit will not be able to run any APIs against the Azure subscription. <br>
     - This will mean that - <br>